Why LearnLux

 What is the best way to measure financial stress in our workforce?

-Measure financial stress in the workforce with a short pulse survey with a confidential write-in question.
+Measure financial stress in the workforce with a short pulse survey that includes a confidential write-in question.
 Layer that with aggregate Financial Checkup data from your financial wellbeing program to triangulate where stress is concentrating.

 Does financial stress show up the same way in every country?

-No. Investing and home buying are higher-ranked stressors outside the US, while credit card debt and credit scores rank higher in the US.
+No. Investing and home buying are higher-ranked stressors in other countries, while credit card debt and credit scores rank higher in the US.
 A program built for a multinational workforce should reflect the local stressors and cultural nuances.

 What financial wellbeing program features actually reduce financial stress?